BERRINGTON

 in the 1st Battn.
 Shropshire Home

-Guard, first published in the Shropshire Star.
+Guard, first published in the Shropshire Star; and

 Within a fascinating memoir of wartime